nikumar1206/daily_projects/w10d1/README.md

-# W9D5
+# W10D1
 **Today's learning goals**:

-**Pocket Projects**:
+**jQuery Lite**:

 * Know how to traverse and manipulate the DOM using vanilla JavaScript
-* Practice using event listeners using vanilla JavaScript
-* Learn to Implement extra Functionality using vanilla JavaScript
+* Be able to create a class to serve as a wrapper for DOM nodes / HTML elements
 * Understand an HTML page as a tree of DOM nodes
-* Understand Event Bubbling and Delegation
-* Learn How Debouncing Works
+* Get familiar with some of the properties that HTML elements have
+* Know how to create event listeners using vanilla JavaScript

 **Mail**:
 * Understand the basics of how to make a single-page application